maiminh1996/maiminh1996.github.io/_posts/2023-05-11-c-testing-with-gtest.md

                                 )
 ```

+#### Writing unit tests

-In order to create unit tests using `GTest`, we generate a `main.cpp` file within the tests directory.
-This process involves explicitly registering test cases and suites, typically achieved through the use of macros.
-In gtest, a test suite (`TestSuite`) is a collection of related test cases (`TestCase`), while a test case is an individual test scenario or unit of testing within a test suite.
+In order to create unit tests using GTest, we create a `tests/main.cpp` file.
+This process involves explicitly registering *test cases* and *test suites*, typically achieved through the use of macros.
+In GTest, a test suite (`TestSuite`) is a collection of related test cases (`TestCase`), while a test case is an individual test scenario or unit of testing within a test suite.
 Below is an illustration of the `tests/main.cpp` file as an example:

+##### Test Fixture

+We start by creating a test fixture, which allows us to set up common objects and data used by multiple test cases.
+In this example, we'll create a fixture for the Arithmetic class.
 ```c++
 // tests/main.cpp
 #include <gtest/gtest.h>